Senior Vice President, Policy

 That’s why it is especially welcome news to see sensible, bipartisan permitting measures included in this package.
 That includes “One Federal Decision” provisions—also a central feature of recent regulatory process updates—that would require a single environmental document and coordinated schedule for multi-agency reviews, and an average timeline of 2 years to complete an environmental review, rather than the 5-7 years that had become the unfortunate norm.
 The package also reauthorizes the FAST-41 Act’s permitting council, which assists the movement of projects through the complicated, multi-agency processes.
 Additionally, this groundbreaking package includes language to strengthen the authority of the Federal Energy Regulatory Commission to issue permits for the construction and modification of interstate transmissions facilities in instances where such a permit is being withheld by a state.
 That new authority is a recognition that rapid expansion of renewable and other technologies is going to require new transmission, which frequently ends up delayed for years or even killed due to “NIMBY” concerns.

 The bipartisan Infrastructure Innovation and Jobs Act is exactly the type of bold, economy-growing action needed to address climate change.
-Congressional leaders and the White House deserve credit for their attention to climate as part of this package, and the U.S. Chamber strongly supports swift enactment by Congress and advancement to the President’s desk for his signature.
+Congressional leaders and the White House deserve credit for their attention to climate as part of this package, and the U.S. Chamber applauds enactment by Congress and advancement to the President’s desk for his signature.